Death of Tina Watson

 Tina Watson was a 26-year-old American woman from Helena, Alabama, who died while scuba diving in Queensland, Australia, on 22 October 2003.
-Tina had been on her honeymoon with her new husband, fellow American Gabe Watson, who was initially charged by Queensland authorities with his wife's murder.
+Tina had been on her honeymoon with her husband, Gabe Watson, who was initially charged by Queensland authorities with his wife's murder.
 Watson pleaded guilty to manslaughter and was sentenced to a term of imprisonment.

 Evidence presented at the trial included Watson's differing accounts of what had happened on that day, of the couple's diving experience (or lack thereof), and of Tina's life insurance.
 While Watson was serving his term in Australia, authorities in Alabama flagged an intention to charge him with murder at a later date.
 After his release, he was deported to Alabama on the condition that he would not be sentenced to death if found guilty of murder.
 Watson was then put on trial, but on 23 February 2012, Judge Tommy Nail dismissed the murder case due to lack of evidence.

 Background

-Christina Mae "Tina" Watson (birth name unknown) was born in West Germany on 13 February 1977, before relocating to the U.S. while still a baby.
+Christina Mae "Tina" Watson (née Thomas) was born in West Germany on 13 February 1977, before relocating to the U.S. while still a baby.
 On 24 January 1980, she was legally adopted by Tommy and Cindy Thomas.
 They lived in Walker County, Alabama, with her younger sister before moving to Louisiana then Birmingham.
 David Gabriel "Gabe" Watson met Tina while they were students at the University of Alabama at Birmingham, and they began dating in January 2001.

 Despite an earlier diagnosis of paroxysmal supraventricular tachycardia (PSVT), Tina began diving lessons in January 2003, and earned her certification just before her wedding to Watson on 11 October 2003.
 Watson was purportedly a qualified certified rescue diver, with experience in the lake at Oak Mountain State Park.
 Watson had completed 55 dives by the time of their marriage, and Tina 5.
 The couple had planned a scuba trip in the Great Barrier Reef for their honeymoon, and flew to Sydney for a week before heading to Townsville.
 They chose to dive the popular yet difficult wreck of SS Yongala, a passenger ship that sank in 1911, even though Watson had limited open ocean experience and Tina had never dived in the ocean or below 9 metres.
 The dive company had also offered an orientation and guided dive with a dive master, which the couple had refused.